-The Small Benefit Exemption Scheme in Ireland
+Ireland’s Small Benefit Exemption Scheme

 Vouchers, gifts, and cards are tax-free, but not cash